anisa-bila/DisasterM3/evaluation_methodology.md

 - **Importance in Natural Disaster**: False positives and false negatives in disaster scenarios can directly harm affected populations by causing incorrect or delayed emergency responses.

 **Vector Quality**
-- Vectory quality analyzes the distance between vectors in a high-dimensional space, also known as a shared embedding space, to measure the similarity of relationships between them.
+- Vector quality analyzes the distance between vectors in a high-dimensional space, also known as a shared embedding space, to measure the similarity of relationships between them.
 Vectors that are close together indicate a  strong text-image link.
   <br>
 - **Importance in Natural Disaster**: Helps the model associate a disaster-related visual data with corresponding textual data.
 For example, a flood image should link closely to a flood situation report to support appropriate emergency measures.